 Wash your face

 I love soaking my face into a warm flannel as soon as I step foot in the bathroom in the mornings.
-It’s strangely so inviting and something I look forward to doing as soon as I step into the bathroom each morning.
+It’s strangely so inviting and something I look forward to doing.
 I can’t believe for a long while I would completely skip this step.
+Make the experience even better with the installation of custom splashbacks behind your sinks and mirrors.
+You will feel inspired and invigorated as you look at the lovely splashback and start your day.

 Stay off your phone